Core Concepts

 ssh raspberry-pi

-- Linux: resolvectl, systemd-resolved, NetworkManager, or
+- Linux: resolvectl/systemd-resolved, NetworkManager, OpenWrt's dnsmasq, or

 /etc/resolv.conf - macOS:

-/etc/resolver/directory - Windows: DNS suffix search list
+/etc/resolver/directory - Windows: NRPT rule plus the DNS suffix search list

 Hostname resolution works across clouds and locations.
 A node in AWS can reach a Raspberry Pi at home simply by name, as long as both are in the same network.